AndrewEmad14/ITIDocs/Programming With C/Revision.md

     free(p);
     printf("%d", *p);  // ❌ p is now dangling!

+    Wild Pointer
+    int* p;  // ❌ Wild pointer! (unless static/global)
+    *p = 42; // ❌ Write to random memory → crash or corruption

+    Void pointer is a genric pointer that you have to cast each time you want to acces it
+        #include <stdio.h>

+        int main() {
+            int i = 10;
+            double d = 3.14;
+            char c = 'A';

+            void* ptr;

+            ptr = &i;
+            printf("int: %d\n", *(int*)ptr);

+            ptr = &d;
+            printf("double: %f\n", *(double*)ptr);

+            ptr = &c;
+            printf("char: %c\n", *(char*)ptr);

+            return 0;
+        }
+    const int is same as int const int* ptr                     //normal pointer
+    int const* ptr = &x             //pointer pointing to a constant ptr=&y         //correct
+    *ptr=5          //incorrect
+    int *const ptr =&x             //constant pointer poining at a variable ptr=&y           //incorrect
+    *ptr=4          //correct
+    You can also have int const * const ptr;

+# default arguments

+    Default Arguments Must Be at the End Only if you defined one on the left then all the right ones have to have default arguments

+    example:
+    void fun(int x = 10, int y); //❌Wrong
+    //Because x(right parameter) does not have a default, but y does. void fun(int x , int y= 10); //✔Correct works only in declaration not in calls fun(x=10,y) //❌Wrong
+    When a function is declared multiple times (header + source), default args must appear only once. default args are written in the header only , or decleration not implementation Default argument selection is compile-time; evaluation of its expression is run-time.

+    default argument is fixed at compile time, if the expression is dynamic.
+    Compile-time: Which default argument applies is decided.
+    Run-time: The actual expression (if any) is evaluated.

+    default function arenot part of the function signuture class Base {
+    public:
+    virtual void show(int x = 10) { cout << "Base: " << x << endl; }
+    };
+    class Derived : public Base {
+    public:
+    void show(int x = 20) override { cout << "Derived: " << x << endl; }
+    };
+    Derived d;
+    Base* pb = &d;
+    d.show(); // static type: Derived -> default is 20; dynamic call: Derived::show -> prints "Derived: 20"
+    // Uses Derived's default: prints "Derived: 20" pb->show(); // static type: Base* -> default is 10; dynamic call: Derived::show -> prints "Derived: 10"
+    // Virtual dispatch to Derived::show, BUT default chosen as Base's: prints "Derived: 10" Base* ptr = new Derived();
+    ptr->show(); // // Derived: 10
+    ptr->show(20); // Derived: 20

+# Refrence vs pointers

+    Pointers store the memory address of a variable.
+    Pointers can be null, meaning they may not point to any object.
+    Pointers can be reassigned to point to different objects or changed.
+    You use the * operator to declare a pointer and the & operator to get the address of a variarble

+    A reference is an alias for an existing object—another name bound to the same memory.
+    Once initialized, a reference must refer to something and cannot be reseated.
+    References are always initialized.
+    cant be null
+    cant be reassigned
+    References are typically implemented under the hood as pointers, but with safer syntax. int a = 10;
+    int& r = a; // r is a reference to ar = 20; // modifies 'a'
+    std::cout << a << "\n"; // 20Show more lines

+    cannot bind constant values to refernces unless the ref itself is constant const int& ref =4;
+    or
+    int&& ref =4                    //used in move
+# Polymorphism
+    static polymorphism : OVERLOADING
+        void add( int x=10 , int y=10){cout<<"Int : "<<x+y<<endl;}
+        void add( float x=10 , float y=10){cout<<"Float : "<<x+y<<endl;}
+        add(10,20);// Int : 30
+        add(10.5,20.4);//Error:: call of overloaded ‘add(double, double)’ is ambiguous
+                        //use 10.4f for float
 # Side Notes

     you can use typedef to define pointers or functions